KungPhoo/ba67-basic/readme.md

 - Full Unicode character set (even emoji end stuff)
 - 64 bit precision for numbers
 - 64 bit integers
+- Modular programming (See keyword `MODULE`)
 - Direct access to your local file system
-- Modular programming (See keyword `MODULE`)
+- Easy access to proprietary cloud storage (See `CLOUD`)
+- Get data from the internet (See `NETGET`)
 - Written in C++ (using some C libraries)
 - Very easy to use as a scripting language in your projects
 - Easy to port to other platforms